Q: Dear SaaStr: How Can I Develop Confidence as a Startup CEO?

 - Be aggressive AND humble.
 Don’t be a wallflower.
 Don’t be weak.
 Be aggressive.
 But listen and be humble.
 People will respond to this, and it will create a confidence loop.

 - Don’t ever express even a hint of optionality.
-Don’t let anything think for one nanosecond you aren’t 110% committed for 7-10 years.
+Don’t let anyone think for one nanosecond you aren’t 110% committed for 7-10 years.
 No matter what.
 Period.
-That you will always find a way.
-Even if you don’t really know how the frack you’re gonna pull this off.
+Folks have to believe you will always find a way.
+Even if you don’t really know how the frack you’re gonna pull it off at this moment.

 - Be the first one in and the last one out.
+Not literally, since most of us don’t have offices anymore, but in commitment.
 Later, you don’t have to do this, and probably shouldn’t.
 Don’t ask anyone else to do this.
 Tell them to go home.
 But as a first-time CEO, demonstrating insane commitment by proxy, by being first to show up to practice and the last to leave after the game … it works.

 Just pick some that work for you.
 Lead by example.